nsmith7989/grunt-fontface/README.md

 # grunt-fontface

-> Generate SCSS from all font files within a font directory
+> Generate CSS/SCSS from all font files within a font directory

 ## Getting Started
 This plugin requires Grunt `~0.4.4`